 It can be extremely competitive in the open market, so use your network.
 Look up any of your long lost Facebook acquaintances, sorority sisters, old coworkers, etc and let them know you’re looking.
 You’ll get a low response rate, but if you stick with it awhile you’ll get some leads.

 You can also try looking on Craigslist although you’ll find that you’ll be interviewing for any spots posted against 50-100 other people.
-If you want to beat that crowd, then my this guide to emailing open rooms and prospective roommates is a must.
+Take your time to write a good email, if you want to get responses.

 - Pro Tip: Don’t just ask friends who live in the Bay Area.
 Look for people in your town that know others out there.
 It was a friend of a friend that helped me find my current roommate.